 (c) The City Clerk shall make available for public viewing on its website recordings of City Council and Committee meetings for at least four (4) years, and beyond that time shall maintain such recording for a period of time consistent with the Local Records Act, codified at 520 ILCS 205/1 et seq.

 RULE 56.
 An ex- Alderman who has been convicted in any court located in the United States of any infamous crime, bribery, perjury, or other felony shall not be permitted within the bar of the City Council Chambers, including the privilege of being on the Council floor.

 RULE 57.
 In addition to other duties provided in these Rules, the President Pro Tempore shall assist the chairmen of the various committees in complying with the requirements of the Illinois Freedom of Information Act and the Illinois Local Records Act, as amended.

 RULE 58.
-Any member of the general public may address orally or in writing any committee of, or meeting of, the City Council at any meeting required to be open to the public under the Open Meetings Act (5 ILCS 120/1, et seq.) provided that oral public comment at meetings of the City Council shall be subject to the time limits set forth below.
-Any person who orally addresses a committee, or meeting of, the City Council shall:
+Any member of the general public may address orally or in writing any committee of, or meeting of, the City Council at any meeting required to be open to the public under the Open Meetings Act (5 ILCS 120/1, et seq.); provided that oral public comment at meetings of the City Council shall be subject to the time limits set forth below.
+Any person who orally addresses a committee of, or meeting of, the City Council shall:

 (1) be physically present inside the assembly room where the meeting takes place;